 History

-The Irish Fusiliers of Canda (The Vancouver Regiment)
+The Irish Fusiliers of Canada (The Vancouver Regiment)

 Pipe Major James Watt